pfroysdon/reading_rack/README.md

 	<img width="500" img src="https://github.com/pfroysdon/publications/blob/main/figures/machine-learning-books.jpg">
 </p>

-Repository for the textbooks and papers papers I have read.
+Repository for the textbooks and papers papers I have read, and the dates of completion (for my reference)

 -----------------------------------------------------------------------------------